 There are a host of things that impact the normal acidity of the vagina, such as when our hormonal balance changes, and these things can in turn wreak havoc on an otherwise healthy and happy vagina.
 Pregnancy, a weakened immune system, diabetes, and even long-term use of antibiotics can contribute to a yeast infection.
 Buy luckily you can treat a yeast infection at home.
-So what do you do about it?
+So what do you do about it exactly?
 Here's some yeast infection information and a few tips for natural yeast infection remedies that just might help.

 1. Eat Clean: Eating a balanced diet is rule number one in maintaining a healthy vagina.
 Yeast overgrowth can happen easily when we are shoveling foods high in fat, grease, and preservatives.
 Not eating healthy can also lead to a weakened immune system which in turn can make yeast overgrowth more likely.

 2. Cotton Is Your Friend: If you must wear panties, make sure they are cotton.
 Especially if recurring yeast infections are an issue for you.
 Also, whenever you can try to go commando to give your vagina a little extra breath of fresh air.

 3. Probiotics For Life: Taking a daily probiotic supplement is an absolute must in helping prevent recurring yeast infections.
 Probiotics are also good for the gut which is the center of health and fundamental in maintaining a strong immune system.